EnterpriseDB/docs/docs/how-tos/sync-cnp-docs.md

 1. Check out the appropriate version from the [CNP][] repo.
 1. Replace `docs:temp_kubernetes/original/` with
    `cloud-native-postgresql:docs/`.

+   `temp_kubernetes/original/` is not tracked via Git, so if it's not present already, you'll need to create the directory yourself.
 1. Transpile original source documentation into MDX format:

    ```sh